Ski resorts in the French Alps

 At the centre of the Three Valleys Méribel offers 150km of local slopes, but provides access to 600km and is the perfect place for all abilities.
 The children’s ski school is found at Rond-Point, the Altiport (green run) is a recommended choice for beginners and advanced skiers should head for the Combe Vallon or go off-piste.

-If you are looking to buy a property in the French Alps, you can search for luxury chalets at www.home-hunts.com, but to speak to a Home Hunts consultant about your specific investment criteria, call +33 (0)970 44 66 43.
+If you are looking to buy a property in one of the ski resorts in the French Alps, you can search for luxury chalets at www.home-hunts.com, but to speak to a Home Hunts consultant about your specific investment criteria, call +33 (0)970 44 66 43.
+Home Hunts are here to help you to find your dream home.
+If you would like to speak to one of the team to discuss your needs or just to have a chat about the market, you can call us on +33 970 44 66 43 or send us a mail to email@example.com.
+If you just want to browse through thousands of beautiful French homes, follow us on Facebook or Instagram.